MRI Contrast Lawyers No Longer Reviewing New Cases

 MRI contrast side effects could lead to a painful and disfiguring disorder for those with kidney problems or impaired renal function.
 Nephrogenic Systemic Fibrosis, also known as Nephrogenic Fibrosing Dermopathy (NFS/NFD), is a progressive disease which has been observed in kidney patients after receiving a gadolinium based magnetic resonance imaging (MRI) contrast agent.

-MRI contrast lawsuits are being reviewed nationwide for individuals who have experienced symptoms of NSF/NFD or been diagnosed with this serious and potentially fatal disorder after receiving a gadolinium MRI contrast agent.
-To review a potential case for yourself or a family member, request a free consultation and claim evaluation.
+MRI contrast lawsuits were previously reviewed for individuals who experienced symptoms of NSF/NFD or were diagnosed with this serious and potentially fatal disorder after receiving a gadolinium MRI contrast agent.
+New claims are no longer being accepted or investigated by our law firm.
+This page is provided for informational purposes about cases previously pursued.

 MRI CONTRAST DYE PROBLEMS